mattermost/mattermost/doc/install/Upgrade-Guide.md

   1. Run `sudo start mattermost`
   2. Go to the **System Console** to update any settings that have been added or modified based on the **Compatibility** section in the release notes of the version you are installing (Release notes across versions are available from the [CHANGELOG](https://github.com/mattermost/platform/blob/master/CHANGELOG.md)).
     1. Opening the System Console and saving a change will upgrade your `config.json` schema to the latest version using default values for new settings added
-7. Test the system is working by going to the URL of an existing team
+7. Test the system is working by going to the URL of an existing team.
+You may need to refresh your Mattermost browser page in order to get the latest updates from the upgrade

 ### Upgrading from Mattermost Beta (Version 0.7)